dfreeman500/SignUp/Readme.md

 ﻿# **SignUp**

 ## **Overview/Project Summary**
-This MVC app keeps track of which volunteers sign up for tasks per event.
-Task items are limited to per event.
+This MVC app keeps track of which volunteers sign up for a limited number of tasks per event.

 ## **Technical Summary**
 * Backend: C#